NewcoderM/noprocfile-noruntimetxt/README.md

 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL you copied in Step 3.
 7. Press Enter.
 Your local clone will be created

+## Credits & Aknoledgment:
+this project was inspired from code institute project Love Math which was written in Java.
+And I took it from there.
+I am grateful to the support I got from my mentor, tutors,cohort facilitator and evryone who answered me on Slack.
+Thank you.